 - Inducted into the Canadian Armwrestling Federation Hall of Fame (2010)

 Besides Keith, there have been other promoters in BC such as Andy Elliott who put on many events between 1979 - 1982.
 Also BC hosted the 2012 Nationals in Richmond run by Anthony Dall'Antonia as well as the 2015 Nationals in Vancouver run by Clayton Faulconer.
-These days there are also events that pop up hosted by armwrestling clubs in Campbell River, Vancouver, Kamloops, Cranbrook, Fernie, Prince George and Creston.
+These days there are also events hosted by armwrestling clubs in Campbell River, Vancouver, Kamloops, Cranbrook, Fernie, Prince George and Creston.
 Keith plans on staying active with his two annual events as long as possible.